brunokoga/Montevideo/advancedRaceGuide_dir/raceBuilder.md

 # Creating a New Race

 This race builder allows you to create a new race by buying racial qualities and racial traits with Race Points (RP).
 There are a number of differences between racial qualities and racial traits.
 The main difference is that racial qualities are mandatory (you must make a choice for each category of racial qualities provided in these rules), whereas racial traits are optional.
-There are six categories of racial qualities, including type, subtypes (if any, size, base speed, ability score modifiers, and languages.
+There are six categories of racial qualities, including type, subtypes (if any), size, base speed, ability score modifiers, and languages.
 Racial traits present a number of interesting options for the race you are creating, from expanded modes of movement and bonuses on skill checks to even stranger powers, like a frightening croak attack or the ability to change shape.
 Racial traits are split up into a number of different categories, such as defense, offense, and magical traits.

 Before you buy racial qualities and traits, you must determine the power level of your race.
 The GM decides this based on the needs of her campaign.
 The power level of the race determines the number of RP you get to build the race, as well as the maximum number of racial traits you can choose from each racial trait category and what kinds of traits you can take from those categories.